 Origin of Dentures

 The first dentures were developed by the Egyptians in 1500 BC.
 There were initially made of animal teeth and held together with gold wire.
 Later, the ancient Mayans replaced missing teeth with bits of bone, carved stone, and seashells.
 These dentures did work for a short time, but since the lifespan of humans was very short in that era, it did not matter much.

 Wooden dentures were widely used by the Japanese about four centuries ago and did remain in style until the early 19th century.
 However, wood was not durable and was rapidly susceptible to wear and tear.
 Wooden dentures never became a part of American dentistry.
 When George Washington became President, the Japanese had not even arrived at the US.

 So this is the real story behind George Washington’s so-called wooden teeth.
 Dentistry has come a long way since then, and today, patients have different options to treat their cavities and to replace missing teeth.
-If you are looking for a Greenville dentist and are curious about the type of dentures that are available, please call the offices of Dr. Carl Burton.
+If you are looking for a Greenville dentist and are curious about the type of dentures that are available, please call the offices of Dr. H. Carl Burton Jr, DMD.

 We offer a wide range of dental services and have established an excellent reputation in dentistry in Greenville, SC.
-All our dentists at Dr. Carl Burton, your Greenville dentist, are highly qualified and well-trained.
+All our dentists at Dr. H. Carl Burton Jr, DMD, your Greenville dentist, are highly qualified and well-trained.
 We offer a wide variety of services including general dental care, cosmetic dentistry, and other services.
 Call us today for more information.